The Church of Jesus Christ of Latter-day Saints in Zambia: Stake and Districts

-The Zambia Lusaka Mission Branch serves individuals and members not in proximity to a meetinghouse, and is not part of a stake or district.
+The Zambia Lusaka Dispersed Members Unit serves individuals and members not in proximity to a meetinghouse, and is not part of a stake or district.

 Congregations not within a stake are named branches, regardless of size.

 Mission

 Zambia was administered by Zimbabwe Harare Mission when proselyting begun in 1991.
 The Zambia Lusaka Mission was organized on July 1, 2011.
-The mission also includes Malawi.
+Up until 2026, the mission also included Malawi.

 Temples

-As of February 2023, Zambia was located in the Johannesburg South Africa Temple District.
-As of February 2023, a temple in Harare Zimbabwe is under construction which is considerably closer than Johannesburg.
+Zambia is currently located in the Harare Zimbabwe Temple District.
+The Lubumbashi Democratic Republic of the Congo Temple is currently under construction.